Car Seats

 Legally, children need to be suitably restrained, and if a child aged seven or over is too small to fit comfortably in an adult seatbelt, then it’s safest to remain in a booster seat.

-We recommend that a child passes the ‘five-step test’ in order to wear an adult seat belt, usually when the child is 145cm tall:
+We recommend that a child passes the ‘five-step test’ to wear an adult seat belt, usually when the child is 145cm tall:

 1. Can your child sit with their back against the back seat?